tkidman/shifty/readme.md

 ## How does it work?

 Shifty first works out which people can work which shifts, taking into account negs and leave.
-It then tries to sort the shifts from hardest to fill to easiest to fill.
+It then tries to sort the shifts from hardest to fill to easiest to fill (Backup shifts are filled last).
 For each shift in that order, shifty calculates a score for the staff members that are available to work that shift.
 The person with the lowest score is allocated to the shift.
 Shifty calculates the score on this basis:
 * If the person has worked less than four hours of desk shifts, the person's score is reduced